Cala (footballer, born 1989)

-Juan Torres Ruiz ([ˈxwan ˈtores ˈrwiθ]; born 26 November 1989), commonly known as Cala [ˈkala], is a Spanish professional footballer who plays as a central defender for Cádiz CF.
+Juan Torres Ruiz ([ˈxwan ˈtores ˈrwiθ]; born 26 November 1989), commonly known as Cala [ˈkala], is a Spanish former professional footballer who played as a central defender.

 Club career

 Sevilla

 Born in Lebrija, Seville, Andalusia, Cala finished his development at local giants Sevilla FC, making his professional debut in the 2007–08 season for the reserve squad, Sevilla Atlético, which competed in Segunda División.
 On 9 December 2009, he made his first official appearance with the first team, playing 90 minutes against Rangers in the UEFA Champions League in a 1–0 group stage home win.

-Cala would first appear in La Liga on 7 February 2010, again playing the entire game but now suffering a 1–2 defeat at Real Zaragoza.
+Cala would first appear in La Liga on 7 February 2010, again playing the entire game but now suffering a 2–1 defeat at Real Zaragoza.
 In a streak that started on 10 April at Málaga CF, he scored in three consecutive matches (two wins and one loss), which was a club record for a defender.

 For the 2010–11 campaign, Cala was loaned to FC Cartagena.
 He was regularly used by the second-tier team during his spell, making his official debut on 11 September in a 5–1 home victory over FC Barcelona B and finding the net in the game.

 On 5 July 2011, Cala signed a one-year loan deal with AEK Athens FC, where he reunited with former Sevilla boss – main squad and reserves – Manolo Jiménez, as well as teammate José Carlos.
 He made 21 competitive appearances during his tenure, scoring on 30 October to conclude a 3–0 home win over Aris Thessaloniki F.C. in the Super League Greece.
+During a match against Olympiacos F.C. two weeks before, he was involved in an altercation with François Modesto, who pulled his shorts down to reveal his briefs.

 Cala was recalled by Sevilla in late January 2012, as a replacement for Juventus FC-bound Martín Cáceres; AEK received €60,000 in compensation.
 On 21 December 2013, he scored to open a 2–1 win at Villarreal CF, also being sent off when he fouled Jaume Costa for a penalty kick scored by Jérémy Perbet.
 He added eight complete appearances in the UEFA Europa League, which ended in conquest.